caprates

 Measures property’s operational return independent of financing.
 Best for: Initial property comparison, market analysis, understanding stabilized returns.
 Limitation: Doesn’t account for financing, appreciation, or time value of money.

-Cash-on-Cash Return: Leveraged Yield
+Cash on Cash Return: The Leveraged Yield

 Calculates annual return on actual cash invested after financing.
 Formula: Annual cash flow ÷ Total cash invested.
 Best for: Understanding how leverage affects returns, comparing financed deals.
 Limitation: Doesn’t consider property appreciation or future cash flows.